-Teachers can link Moodle courses to several external software and publishing platforms to make it easier for participants to access course-specific resources on those platforms and/or to send grade or completion data to Moodle
+Teachers can link Moodle courses to several external software and publishing platforms.
+This can make it easier for students to access course-specific resources and outside services to add grades to Moodle's gradebook.

 Before you start, you may need the following: